 6. Are you offering any special deals?

-Sign up for updates to receive special deals and product news including our introductory $49 off a $50 purchase when you visit Berkshire Roots for the first time.
+See our patient specials page featuring daily and ongoing discounts.
+Sign up to receive special deals and product news including our introductory $49 off a $50 purchase when you visit Berkshire Roots for the first time.

 7. Do you offer financial hardship assistance?

 Yes.
 Veterans, seniors (65 and older) and patients with demonstrated financial hardship receive 10% discount on all products.
 For more details and requirements, click here.

 8. Is medical marijuana covered by health insurance?